 Limitation of Liability.
 FOR BREACH OF ANY PROVISION FOR WHICH AN EXPRESS MEASURE OF DAMAGES IS PROVIDED IN THIS AGREEMENT, THE LIABILITY OF THE DEFAULTING PARTY FOR DAMAGES SHALL BE LIMITED AS SET FORTH IN SUCH PROVISION, AND ALL OTHER DAMAGES HEREBY ARE WAIVED.
 IF NO MEASURE OF DAMAGES IS EXPRESSLY PROVIDED, THE LIABILITY OF THE DEFAULTING PARTY SHALL BE LIMITED TO DIRECT DAMAGES ONLY AND ALL OTHER DAMAGES SHALL BE WAIVED.
-HOWEVER, IN NO EVENT SHALL EITHER PARTY BE LIABLE TO THE OTHER PARTY FOR CONSEQUENTIAL, INCIDENTAL OR PUNITIVE, EXEMPLARY OR INDIRECT DAMAGES, WHETHER ARISING IN TORT, CONTRACT OR OTHERWISE.
+IN NO EVENT SHALL EITHER PARTY BE LIABLE TO THE OTHER PARTY FOR CONSEQUENTIAL, INCIDENTAL OR PUNITIVE, EXEMPLARY OR INDIRECT DAMAGES, WHETHER ARISING IN TORT, CONTRACT OR OTHERWISE.

 ARTICLE 14 ASSIGNMENT

 Assignment.
 The Agreement shall inure to the benefit of, and shall be binding upon, the Parties hereto and their respective heirs and assigns.
 Nothing in this Agreement, expressed or implied, is intended to confer upon any person other than SELLER and BUYER rights or remedies hereunder.
-BUYER shall not assign or transfer, in whole or in part, this Agreement without the written consent of SELLER, which shall not be unreasonably withheld; provided, however, that BUYER may assign this Agreement as part of a system sale, as part of an arrangement with another entity or as a sale to ISO-New England, so long as BUYER remains liable to SELLER for all of its obligations under this Agreement and the assignee has credit status which, in SELLER’s sole reasonable opinion, is at least as sound as that of BUYER.
-SELLER or BUYER may assign this Agreement to an affiliate company with the written consent of the other party, which shall not be unreasonably withheld, except that written consent shall not be required in the case of (a) an assignment or transfer to a successor in the operation of the assignor’s or transferor’s generation or energy trading properties by reason of a reorganization, merger, consolidation, sale or foreclosure, where substantially all of such properties are acquired by such successor; (b) an assignment or transfer of all or part of the assignor’s or transferor’s generation or energy trading properties or interests to a wholly-owned subsidiary of the assignor or transferor or to another company in the same holding company as the assignor or transferor, or (c) as a transfer, pledge or assignment of its rights to receive performance under a transaction as security for any financing by assigning Party with financial institutions, as long as such assignee has an investment grade rating and the same technical ability, if applicable, and financial ability as the assigning Party or its Guarantor to perform all of assigning Party’s obligations under the Agreement, such assignee undertakes the legal obligations to perform all of the assigning Party’s obligations under the Agreement and SELLER shall remain liable for all of its obligations under the Agreement.
+Neither Party shall assign or transfer, in whole or in part, this Agreement without the written consent of the other Party.

 ARTICLE 15 CONFIDENTIALITY

 The Parties consider the pricing terms of this Agreement to be sensitive commercial information.
 Accordingly, the Parties shall not disclose the pricing terms of this Agreement to any third party unless and to the extent required to make such disclosure by action of a court or other government authority, including but not limited to the PUC.
-At the time this Transaction is filed with the PUC, BUYER shall request that PUC afford confidential treatment to such pricing terms; provided that failure of the PUC to accept this Agreement without modification or condition and shall not be a basis for either party to seek termination or modification to this Agreement.
+At the time this Transaction is filed with the PUC, BUYER shall request that PUC afford confidential treatment to such pricing terms; provided that failure of the PUC to afford confidential treatment of this Agreement and shall not be a basis for either party to seek termination or modification to this Agreement.

 ARTICLE 16 REPRESENTATIONS AND WARRANTIES